moneyadviceservice/mhpd-backend-cda-service/README.Github.md

 ## Logging
 Logging is configured to capture detailed information about requests and errors.
 Logs are written using the ILogger interface, providing insights into the operation of the service

-## Pipelines
-- infrastructure-deploy.yml
-  - Terraform infrastructure for the function apps and app services
-  - Pipeline name is 'MHPD-backend-infrastructure'
-- cda-app-service-deploy.yml
-  - Deploy .NET App to CDA-service-<env>
-  - Pipeline name is 'MHPD CDA Service App Service Deploy'
-- cda-service-api-publish.yml
-  - Exports the API spec to api-docs repo and bumps the version of the APIm resource
-  - Pipeline name is 'CDA Service - Publish API Spec'
-- ci.yml
-  - Builds and tests the project
-  - Pipeline name is 'mhpd-backend-cda-service-ci'

 ## Contributing
 Submit a pull request or open an issue for any enhancements or bug fixes.